 Technical terms have been kept to a minimum - the Domesday Discs are for everyone, not for computer specialists.
-The convention we have followed in this manual is to refer to keys on the micro computer keyboard in this form - [BREAK], and to use bold type for menu bar names, e.g.Help.
+The convention we have followed in this manual is to refer to keys on the micro computer keyboard in the form - [ESC], and to use bold type for menu bar names, e.g. Help.

 This manual applies to the LVROM version of the Domesday system: that is the system where an advanced Laservision player reads both the pictures and the digital data from the video discs.
 If you are using the system with simpler hardware, for example with compact discs or magnetic discs for the digital content, then you should refer to the relevant manuals, although the general principles are very much the same.
-The microcomputer primarily referred to is the BBC Master Series AIV, though other micros that can drive the video discs do so in very similar ways.
+The microcomputer primarily referred to is the RM Nimbus, though other micros that can drive the video discs do so in very similar ways.

 The Domesday Discs comprise two double-sided discs.
 The first is the Community Disc.
 This looks at the United Kingdom from a geographical point of view.
 It is based on a linked set of thousands of maps, with pictures and text about areas and communities.
 At a regional level, the material has been prepared by professionals, while at the local level the pictures and text have been provided by local people, usually in schools.
 This gives the disc a unique flavour - a self-portrait of the United Kingdom in the 1980s painted by her (mostly young) citizens.
-One side of the disc covers Southern Britain and the Channel Islands, the other side covers Northern Britain and Northern Ireland.
+One side of the disc covers Southern Britain and the Channel Islands, the other side covers Northern Britain and Northern Ireland best way to learn your way around the Domesday Discs and their computer programs is to use them.
+Although this book can be read on its own, it is best used alongside the system, so that you can try each function as we describe it.